 Regional fishing byelaws

-New byelaws have been confirmed by ministers in DEFRA and Welsh Government, requiring 100% mandatory catch and release fishing for salmon and sea trout on the River Wye in Wales and England.
-The byelaws came into force on Friday 22 June 2012 and will last for 10 years, unless we consider during our mid-term review that they are no longer warranted.
+Byelaws require 100% mandatory catch and release fishing for salmon and sea trout on the River Wye in Wales and England.
+The byelaws came into force in June 2012 and will last for 10 years, unless we consider during our mid-term review that they are no longer warranted.

 We have been working with Defra and the Welsh Government to reform our over-arching fisheries legislation.
-This mainly relates to net fisheries and fishery management operations (live fish movements, fish passage and so on).
+This mainly relates to net fisheries and fishery management operations (live fish movements, fish passage etc).
 It will only affect rod fishing through new byelaws, which will be listed on this page.
 For more information, please download our newsletter: